-- General Fund: to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund: to account for certain Federal grant program resources. - Capital Projects Fund: to account for all resources for the acquisition of capital and related items purchased by the School with capital outlay funds.
+- General Fund: to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund: to account for certain Federal grant program resources and the School's food service operations. - Capital Projects Fund: to account for all resources for the acquisition of capital assets and related items purchased by the School with capital outlay funds.